Acromioclavicular (AC) Joint Injury

 Elbow, wrist, hand range of motion exercise.

-Phase IIPassive and active-assisted shoulder range of motion into elevated and lateral directions.
+Phase IVPassive and active-assisted shoulder range of motion into elevated and lateral directions.

 Initiate exercises bearing weight on hands.